Automattic/jetpack/projects/plugins/automattic-for-agencies-client/readme.txt

 - Downtime monitoring so you’ll instantly know if a client’s site needs attention
 - And more to come.

 Like other Automattic products, this plugin connects to WordPress.com’s servers to provide the best end-user experience.
 We only sync what’s absolutely necessary to provide our program experience.
+When connecting your site to the Automattic for Agencies Sites Dashboard, you agree to [our Terms of Service](https://wordpress.com/tos/).

 == Installation ==